huggingface/datasets/docs/source/share_dataset.rst

 	* are flagged as ``unsafe`` by default because a dataset contains executable code so the users need to inspect and opt-in to use the datasets

 - **Canonical** datasets:
-	* are solwer to add (need to go through the reviewing process on the githup repo)
+	* are slower to add (need to go through the reviewing process on the githup repo)
 	* are identified under the root namespace (``my_dataset``) so they need to select a shortname which is still free
 	* usually don't contain the data files which are retrieved from the original URLs (but this can be changed under specific request to add the files to the Hub)
 	* are flagged as ``safe`` by default since they went through the reviewing process (no need to opt-in).